glyphrider/ptk5demo/README.md

 ## Some Simple Interactions

-Create a new conversation by POSTing an XMLHttpRequest as below
+Create a new conversation by POSTing an XMLHttpRequest using Javascript like the code below.
+There are two Javascript functions: one that sends the request, and a second one that processes the result.

 	var interactionLocation;

 	function onConversationCreated(xhr) {
 		interactionLocation = xhr.getResponseHeader("Location");
 	}

 	function createConversation(url,segment,callback) {
 		xhr = new XMLHttpRequest();